WarrenSink/kaggle-cereal-shiny/README.md

-# kaggle-cereal-shiny
+# Cereal!
-[A shiny app](https://warren-sink.shinyapps.io/CerealNutritionContentKaggle/) produced by me and my labmates in Rstats class about the nutrional content of cereals.
+This repository is for [a shiny app](https://warren-sink.shinyapps.io/CerealNutritionContentKaggle/) from [a Kaggle dataset](https://www.kaggle.com/crawford/80-cereals) about the nutrional content of 80 different kinds of brand-name cereal.
+The app was as produced by myself and my labmates in our GVSU Rstats class.

+Updates coming soon.